Want the best women's triathlon shorts and tops? You've come to the right place.

 Making The Best Women's Triathlon Clothing

-Someone actually asked how we go about making endurance sports clothing, so we thought it made sense to provide a brief overview.
+From time to time, people ask how we go about making endurance sports clothing, so we thought it made sense to provide a brief overview.
 We’ll focus on our women’s triathlon tops and shorts for this post.
-If by some incredible stretch, people find this interesting, we’ll cover a few of our other items later.
+Hopefully you all will find this fairly interesting, and if so, we’ll cover a few of our other items later.

-First, it all starts with the design.
+So, let's start at the start.
+First, it all begins with the design.
 Kebby is the Founder and Designer and she’ll go through 15 or 20 designs before she selects one for production.
 The inspiration for the designs come from the runways at fashion week, her upbringing on the east coast and from experiences she’s had in southern California.
 We call the motif (if you will) east coast prep meets west coast chill.
 The designs are usually done using a couple of software packages from Adobe like Illustrator and Photoshop.

 Once, the design is finalized, it’s time to pick the fabric.
 Coeur’s fabric is actually made from scratch at a mill in Los Angeles.
 The components of the fabric are mixed to maximize softness, performance and aesthetics.
 It usually takes about four weeks for the fabric to be made.